Daremonic/payswitch-docs/features/merchant-controls/3ds-decision-manager-1/README.md

 <figure><img src="../../../.gitbook/assets/Surcharge.drawio (1).svg" alt=""><figcaption></figcaption></figure>

-Hyperswitch supports surcharge for most payment processors and you can configure surcharge through two ways:
+PaySwitcher supports surcharge for most payment processors and you can configure surcharge through two ways:

 **i) Sending the Surcharge details during payments/create request**

 Surcharge can be applied to a payment using `surcharge_details` field in [payments/create API request](https://api-reference.payswitcher.com/api-reference/payments/payments--create)

-**ii) Configuring Surcharge rules using Hyperswitch Control Center**
+**ii) Configuring Surcharge rules using PaySwitcher Control Center**

-* The Surcharge Manager on the Hyperswitch Control Center allows you to configure advanced rules based on payment parameters to decide when and how much surcharge to apply to the payment
+* The Surcharge Manager on the PaySwitcher Control Center allows you to configure advanced rules based on payment parameters to decide when and how much surcharge to apply to the payment
 * Surcharge Decision Manager supports rules based on various payment parameters like payment\_amount, payment\_method, card\_network etc. Follow this [setup guide](setup-guide.md) to configure rules using the Surcharge Decision Manager
 * For example, if you want to apply 5% surcharge for all payments of value greater than $100 then you could setup the following rule on the Surcharge Manager and all the payment requests conforming to that rule would have sucharge of 5% of the original amount being applied to it. ie, If payment amount is 1000$, 1050$ will be sent as authorization amount to the payment processor.